Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Applications to Some Variants of the Subgradient Method

 Multiplying both sides by $2\alpha_k$ and rearranging, we can compute

-where we have used the $\rho$-weak convexity of $f$, the $\sL_r$-Lipschitz continuity of $\varphi$, and the Cauchy-Schwarz inequality in the second inequality, while the last inequality follows from the form of $\alpha_k$ and Young's inequality. \end{proof}
+where we have used the $\rho$-weak convexity of $f$, the $\sL_r$-Lipschitz continuity of $\varphi$, and the Cauchy-Schwarz inequality in the second inequality, while the last inequality follows from the definition of $\alpha_k$ and Young's inequality. \end{proof}